 You must register with HMRC (and thus operate a PAYE scheme) if any of the following are true:

-Registering with HMRC as an employer, can be an easier process than it sounds and LITRG provide step-by-step instructions in their general guidance.
+Registering with HMRC as an employer, can be an easier process than it sounds and LITRG provide step-by-step instructions in their guidance.

 Running a payroll – LITRG’s website also looks at what running a payroll involves – basically it is the process by which an employee’s wages are paid and appropriate deductions (like PAYE tax) made.
 This sounds complex, but payroll software (see below) means that the required calculations can usually be done at the touch of a button.